prestonconnors/exercise_routine_video_editor/prompt.md

   Pillow
   yt-dlp
   ```
-- A comprehensive `README.md` file covering the video generator and both utility scripts (hook creator and music downloader).
+- A comprehensive `README.md` file covering the video generator and all utility scripts.
 - The `prompt.md` file itself for project regeneration.